 Building upon the early traditions and models in CAT 514, this course will concentrate on cognitive-behavioral, family systems, and modern approaches applicable to the practice of counseling & art therapy.
 We will focus on mid-phase treatment and termination skills, the development of a personal, integrated approach to therapeutic practice and the application of these skills to specific populations.
 Students will also begin to learn treatment planning and documentation skills in the presentation of case studies.

-CAT 601 - Internship in Mental Health Counseling Art Therapy I
+CAT 601 - Internship I / Art Therapy Specialization Practicum

 CPS590